pravega/pravega/documentation/src/docs/pravega-concepts.md

 (_control plane_) and Pravega Servers (_data plane_).The set of Pravega Servers is collectively known as the **Segment Store**.

 The set of controller instances together forms the control plane of Pravega, providing functionality to _create, update_ and _delete_ _streams_.
-Further extend functionality to retrieve information about the streams, monitor the health of the Pravega cluster, gather metrics and etc.,.
-Multiple (recommended at least 3) controller instances are allowed to be running in a cluster for high availability.
+Further, it extends the functionality to retrieve information about the streams, monitor the health of the Pravega cluster, gather metrics, etc.,.
+A minimum requirement of three or multiple controller instances are allowed to be running in a cluster for high availability.

 The [segment store](segment-store-service.md) implements the Pravega data plane.
 Pravega servers provide the API to read and write data in streams.
 Data storage is comprised of two tiers:
-- **Tier 1 Storage:** It provides short term, low-latency, data storage, guaranteeing the durability of data written to streams.
+- **Tier 1:** It provides short term, low-latency, data storage, guaranteeing the durability of data written to streams.
 Pravega uses [Apache Bookkeeper](http://bookkeeper.apache.org/) to implement
 Tier 1 storage.
-- **Tier 2 Storage:** It provides long term storage of stream data. pravega uses HDFS, Dell EMC's Isilon or Dell EMC's Elastic Cloud Storage (ECS) to implement Tier 2 Storage.
+- **Tier 2:** It provides long term storage for stream data.
+Pravega uses HDFS, Dell EMC's Isilon or Dell EMC's Elastic Cloud Storage (ECS) to implement Tier 2 Storage.

-Tier 1 Storage typically runs within the Pravega cluster.
-Tier 2 Storage is normally deployed outside the Pravega cluster.
+Tier 1 Storage typically runs _within_ the Pravega cluster.
+Tier 2 Storage is normally deployed _outside_ the Pravega cluster.
 Tiering storage is important to deliver the combination of fast access to stream data and also allows large data storage for streams.
 Tier 1 storage persists on the most recently written stream data.
-As data in Tier 1 storage ages, it is moved into Tier 2 Storage.
+As data in Tier 1 storage ages, it is moved into Tier 2 storage.

 Pravega uses [Apache Zookeeper](https://zookeeper.apache.org/) as the coordination mechanism for the components in the Pravega cluster.

 Pravega is built as a data storage primitive first and foremost.
-Pravega is carefully designed to take advantage of software defined storage so that the amount of data stored in Pravega is limited only by the total storage capacity of the data center.
+Pravega is carefully designed to take advantage of software defined storage, so that, the amount of data stored in Pravega is limited only by the total storage capacity of the data center.
 Once the data is written to Pravega it is durably stored.
-Short of a disaster, that permanently destroys a large portion of a data center but data stored in Pravega is never lost.
+Short of a disaster, that permanently destroys a large portion of a data center, but data stored in Pravega is never lost.

-Pravega provides a client library, written in Java, for building client-side applications such as analytics applications using Flink.
+Pravega provides a **Java client library**, for building client-side applications such as analytics applications using Flink.
 The Pravega Java client library manages the interaction between the application code and Pravega via a custom TCP wire protocol.